 As anticipated these field trials (as on Aconcagua) have created many other potential strands for research.
 In May 2011 23 trekkers made the journey to Kala Pattar (5600M) collecting data on hormonal adaptation to hypoxia as well as recording electrocardiogram (ECG) traces during exercise and monitoring cardiac function with portable ultrasound.
 Blood samples were successfully collected at 8 time points, transported frozen along the trail and returned to the UK on dry ice, no mean feat in itself!
 The samples collected will be analysed over the forthcoming months using funding provided by the Defence Medical Services Research Study Group and the Drummond Foundation.

-In June 2012 a large expedition will be taking place to Bolivia with the combined aim of carrying forward the research objectives and achieving some challenging ascents of mountains over 6000m.
-This expedition hopes to match a significant programme of research to some ambitious adventurous training goals.
+In June 2012 a large expedition to Bolivia took place with the combined aim of carrying forward the research objectives and to achieve some challenging ascents of mountains over 6000m.

 More details are available from Surg Cdr Adrian Mellor